Forecasting-based Biomedical Time-series Data Synthesis for Open Data and Robust AI: Introduction

 The development of high-performance AI models for biomedical time-series applications requires extensive and diverse datasets \cite{acosta2022multimodal,zhou2023foundation}.
 Biomedical data availability, however, remains severely constrained due to stringent privacy regulations, substantial acquisition costs, and the rarity of certain biomedical conditions \cite{moor2023foundation}.
 These constraints create a considerable disparity between the data necessary for robust AI development and the data currently accessible to researchers \cite{mahmood2025benchmarking}.
 Synthetic data generation offers a powerful strategy for addressing these limitations through the creation of artificial datasets that maintain the statistical properties of real biomedical data without compromising patient confidentiality \cite{chen2021synthetic}.
 This approach significantly advances biomedical AI research by directly mitigating critical data availability challenges that currently impede progress in AI-driven applications \cite{van2024synthetic}.

-Biomedical signals exhibit intricate temporal patterns that must be accurately preserved in synthetic data to ensure biomedical validity and practical utility \cite{norori2021addressing}.
+Biomedical signals contain complex inter-signal patterns that must be retained in synthetic data to ensure biomedical relevance and practical utility \cite{norori2021addressing}.
+Moreover, the variability of temporal dynamics across signal types poses additional challenges for synthetic data generation.
 The time-series forecaster methods excel at understanding the temporal characteristics of sequential data better than any other models \cite{torres2021deep}.
 These techniques identify and replicate underlying data patterns to generate realistic continuations of time signals, preserving essential temporal properties vital for diagnostic and monitoring applications \cite{chen2023long}.
 Notably, this methodology demonstrates exceptional adaptability across diverse biomedical signal types, including electromyography (EMG), electroencephalograms (EEGs), and continuous glucose monitoring data, each with unique temporal signatures that forecasting methods can effectively capture and reproduce.
-The resulting synthetic data derived from time-series forecasting maintains high biomedical relevance and accuracy required for meaningful applications.
+Thus, the resulting synthetic data derived from time-series forecasting maintains high biomedical relevance and accuracy required for meaningful applications.